maksimKorzh/v/README.md

-# v
+# V
 Tiny vi-like text editor in only 100 lines of C++ code!

 # Whi did I make it?
     I've been suffering from redundancy throughout my life.
-    When it comes to text editors I really like vi-like ones, however there's a wole lot of issues with those existing out there.
-For instance VIM is perfect but needs time and effort for customization (mostly turning things off as I use only maybe 10% of what it's ca[able of).
+    When it comes to text editors I really like vi-like ones, however there's a whole lot of issues with those existing out there.
+For instance VIM is perfect but needs time and effort for customization (mostly turning things off as I use only maybe 10% of what it's capable of).
 On the other hands VI is
     another option but there's no such a version I loved - busybox VI is something I've been using on a daily basis but sometimes it's buggy (like when do multiple undos).
 So eventually I decided to make